nhamovitz/104AFinal/README.md

 # 104AFinal
 Reinventing inter-frame video compression using interpolation.
 UCSB Math 104A Final Project.
 See [the technical report](Final%20Project%20Report.pdf) for more details.
 (Note: work on the project was performed with Rianna Alers and Emma Opper; the report only has my name because we all wrote separate reports.)

+---

+As our final project for a Numerical Analysis class, myself and two others invented a (rather bad) video compression algorithm using interpolation techniques we had learned in class.
+We used Python with the OpenCV library to process videos, and numpy to do a lot of matrix multiplication.
+I had the most programming experience, so I guided the others through using git and setting up a python development environment.
+I also did a lot of the actual coding work, although we all shared.
+We decided to use linear interpolation and cubic splines, and removed 4 out of every 5 frames from the video.
+This produced results which were totally recognizable, although the number of interpolation artifacts was unacceptably high for real use.
+We found that the two types of splines performed similarly.
+Error (calculated per pixel per color channel) averaged 2% for one sample and 6% for another.
+Our code and results are available at https://github.com/nhamovitz/104AFinal.